rmuit/file-indexer/README.md

 ### Using SQLite

 FileIndexer uses SQL queries that use a LIKE operator.
-For SQLite databases, case sensitivity of the LIKE operator is not tied to SQL statements but instead set connection-wide, using a PRAGMA statement.
+For SQLite databases, case sensitivity of the LIKE operator is not determined by the case sensitivity of the table or by a keyword in theSQL statements but instead set connection-wide, using a PRAGMA statement.
 When using a case sensitive table _and_ a case sensitive file system, you must also execute the following in order for the code to be able to handle differently cased files:
 ```sql
 PRAGMA case_sensitive_like=ON;
 ```
 The class doesn't do this by itself because it does not want to modify the database connection globally; this should be up to the caller.

-## Compatibility / testing
+## Compatibility

+The code has been tested against MySQL and SQLite databases; it uses PDO for working with databases.

+Making sure that case sensitivity is handled correctly by the database system, is outside of the scope of this code.
+For example: on SQLite without a certain extension installed, 'LIKE' operations will not match non-ASCII characters of varying case properly so the 'LIKE' operation is not truly case insensitive, which this code depends on if either the database or the file system is supposed to be case sensitive.
+This will cause issues when those non-ASCII characters are used with varying case in directory names, or when the case of directory names on disk does not match the case of the directory as indexed in the database.

 Although PHP5.6 is officially End Of Life, I'll try to keep this code compatible with it until there is a real reason to introduce PHP7-only language constructs.
 It's not tested on PHP5 though, because the unit tests are not compatible with PHPUnit 5.

+## Testing

 The tricky thing with PHPUnit tests is that they need both a case sensitive and a case insensitive file system, and these things cannot be emulated.
 So